-The UK Government introduced the Innovative Finance ISA in April 2016.
+The UK Government introduced the Innovative Finance ISA (IFISA) in April 2016.
 Peer-to-Peer (P2P) lending activities are now eligible for a new tax-free ISA for the first time.

 The Innovative Finance ISA is a new type of savings account and is similar to a traditional Cash ISA.
 Capital is at risk.IFISA Guide

 Use the tax savings calculator to see how much tax you could save using the new IFISA.Calculate ISA Tax Savings

 Use the calculator to project how much could be saved in tax through an Innovative Finance ISA.Calculate

 Peer-to-Peer Lending platforms offer higher potential interest returns than many bank or building society savings or Cash ISA accounts – with many platforms citing anticipated returns in excess of 8% per annum.

 The IFISA sits alongside these two existing forms of ISA and protects your investments in exactly the same way, allowing you to protect your returns from both income tax and capital gains tax.